 Wilmcote Parish Council is the elected body representing the local community.
 One of the most important parts of the Parish Council’s work is to consider and make comments on planning applications.
 Wilmcote Parish Council does not have the power to make decisions about planning applications but the planning process and all applications in the Wilmcote Parish are considered and commented upon, and as a statutory consultee the local planning authority has a duty to consider the Parish Council’s views.

 The Clerk must circulate a planning application consultation received from SDC within two working days.
+The Clerk will specify a date when responses must be returned by email, clearly identifying the application number and address.
 Councillors responses must be based on planning guidelines and state whether their recommendation is to grant or refuse the application

 All responses should be circulated to the other Councillors as everyone’s comments are helpful and it may well be that one councillor is more aware of a particular situation than the others, in which case their recommendations could be well informed and helpful to other members.
 However, it is not considered appropriate for a Councillor to simply state he/she agrees with another Councillor.